renzol2/brain/docs/kulintang.md

 - all the rhythmic frenzy by kulintang master performers in recordings and live performances are all _improv_

-Kulintang players are not taught strict, written pieces, but rather taught how to improvise on _rhythmic patterns_.
+Kulintang players are not taught strict, written pieces, but rather taught how to improvise on [[kulintang-rhythmic-modes|rhythmic modes]] and patterns.

 - difficult to develop a "feel" for kulintang rhythmic modes or patterns
 - understanding these patterns takes practice and listening